Turkey: Enhancing the Capacity of Turkey to Adapt to Climate Change

 This is having a major negative effect on water availability for food production and rural development, further exacerbating the social and regional disparities in a country characterized by a wide -- and widening -- gap between the eastern and southeastern provinces and the rest of the country.

-- A National Cleaner Production and Eco-Efficiency Centre was established to promote efficient water use, and six companies in the Seyhan River Basin are achieving water savings.
+- A National Cleaner Production and Eco-Efficiency Centre was established to promote efficient water use, help formulate strategic policies, and provide training and financial support, among other functions.
+Six companies in the Seyhan River Basin began achieving water savings.

 - Technical capacity for data management, analysis and interpretation was developed, helping to improve the quality of drought and flood early warning systems across Turkey.
 The capacity of end-users to respond to early warnings was improved.

 - Approximately USD 1.9 million were distributed among 18 community-based climate change adaptation projects in the Seyhan River Basin; 230 man/day of monitoring field visits were carried out; 55,000 people, or 2.5% of the population of the River Basin, benefited or were contacted; the impact of climate change on animal husbandry was presented using an econometric model for the first time; demonstrations of modern irrigation systems were set up on 2,218 hectares of land; the drought and salinity resistance of tomato, beans, melon, watermelon, okra and 249 local species of these products were analyzed, and the gene pools of resistant types were taken under protection; and future impacts on water resources, forests, ecosystem services and animal husbandry in the basin were identified through projections.

 - A screening mechanism on climate change with a gender approach was agreed upon and established among UNCT agencies.

 Click for more detailed results from the Joint Programmes in Turkey.